AU-ExoMars/PCOT/graph/ARCH.md

 also when the node is loaded.
 In the former case this should be done after the controls in the tab are read, but before changing any status displays.
 * **serialise(xform)** is used to serialise additional data on saving.
-It should return a dict of names to plain data (see the JSON Python documentation for what can be serialised).
+It should return a dict of names to plain data (see the [JSON Python documentation](https://docs.python.org/3/library/json.html) for what can be serialised).
 It should be avoided if possible, see below.
 * **deserialise(xform,d)** is used to deserialise additional data serialised with serialise().

 #### Automatic serialisation

-Any special data in the node which should be saved which is "plain data" (see the Python JSON docs) can be serialised and deserialised automaticaly by listing the attribute names in a tuple called **autoserialise**.
-This shiuld be set up in the XFormType's constructor.
+Any "plain data" in the node which should be saved (see the Python JSON docs) can be serialised and deserialised automaticaly by listing the attribute names in a tuple called **autoserialise**.
+This should be set up in the XFormType's constructor.
 This approach is favoured over implementing the **serialise** and **deserialise** members, which should only be used when the data requires extra processing.

 ### The xforms package

-All Python files in this package directory with names of the form **xform<name>.py** are transform node (and associated UI) definitions, and are loaded automatically from the **__init()\_\_** function of the package.
+All Python files in this package directory with names of the form **xform\<name\>.py** are transform node (and associated UI) definitions, and are loaded automatically from the **__init()\_\_** function of the package.
 This makes it easy to extend the program: simply write new node types in this directory.

 #### Versioning

-This can introduce versioning problems: people may edit nodes, which may cause data products to change.
+Users can edit node type code, which may cause data products to change.
 Two measures are taken to avoid this:
 * Each node type must provide a **ver** attribute, set in the node type constructor.
+This is not used for version checking, merely to provide a reference.
 This is a three part [semantic version](https://semver.org/):
     * MAJOR version when you make incompatible API changes,
     * MINOR version when you add functionality in a backwards compatible manner, and
     * PATCH version when you make backwards compatible bug fixes.
-This is not used for version checking, merely to provide a reference.
 * An MD5 checksum is automatically generated for each node type's source file as it is loaded, and these are saved when the graph is saved.
 If, on loading, the saved checksum of a node does not match the current checksum, a warning is shown along with